pzhaojohnson/rnacanvas.position-pairs/README.md

 ## `areConflicting()`

 Returns `true` if and only if
-the two pairs conflict with one another
+two pairs conflict with one another
 (i.e., they both share a position but they pair it with two different positions).